Our2020View/Our2020View.github.io/tankheaters.md

 Link to Winter Capability

 Knowing that the Ultraheat pads were only rated to keep 25 gallons of water warm, not the 41 gallons that our tanks can hold, I ordered two of the 55 Watt pads intending to limit the volume we would fill the grey and black tanks to.
 I thought this was a good compromise for the few times a year we would really need the heat protection.
+The model number of the pads we ordered are AMM900, and can be found at this link:

+Link to Pads

+Picture of UltraHeat packaging

 The pads arrived super quick from Ultraheat, but testing showed both of the pads were only making about 50% power.
 I reached out to UltraHeat, and they explained that the power would increase a bit after initial use - but they were not confident that the pads would meet the numbers they advertise - so they shipped two more pads to us as replacements.
 The two new pads were much better, and tested satisfactorily.

+I cut a piece of cardboard to match the heat pad size, and started experimenting with potential locations for the new pads.
+I quickly realized that there was enough room on the black tank for two of these, and possibly room on the grey tank, if I got creative.
+Why not use the first two (low power) pads as well, in an attempt to get closer to the power rating that Winnebago claims their factory pads produce?